 Kajli Teej celebrations are dedicated to the Goddess Teej.
 This festival is significant for the married couples as they seek the blessings of the almighty for their happy married life and to replenish their ties.

 The Kajli Teej festivities in Bundi starts on evening time and consist of a ceremonial procession through the main bazaars wherein the goddess is carried in a decorated palanquin.
 The procession has also decorated camels, bands and performing artists.

 On seeing this imposing palace, one of the finest examples of Rajput architecture, it is easy to imagine its former glory.

 This palace was built by Rao Raja Ratan Singh Hada between 1607 AD and 1631 AD.
 The whole palace is an aggregation of separate palaces built by later rulers.
 The Bundi royal family lived there until 1948.

-The pillars and loggias are magnificently sculpted and carved.
-Unfortunately it is poorly maintained and bats now are the new inhabitants.
+Unfortunately, the palace is poorly maintained and bats now are the new inhabitants.

 A 20 minute walk from the palace will take you to the fort and a superb panoramic view.

 The fort was constructed in 1354 upon a steep hillside.
 This colossal bastion is now abandoned.
 All that remain are a few fine murals here and stepwells.
 During its heyday, Taragarh Fort was renowned for its tunnels crisscrossing the entire hillside.